 Using a moisturizer can help keep your baby’s skin from drying out.
 Use an unperfumed moisturizer several times a day.
 For instance, you might want to apply it after you change or feed them.
 It’s best to use downward strokes (in the direction of hair growth) to apply the moisturizer as this can prevent it from blocking skin pores.
 Also, steer clear of aqueous creams.
 Some research indicates that it can lead to stinging, itching, burning, and redness.

 2. Apply Coconut Oil

 Certain Southeast Asian communities traditionally give babies massages with coconut oil.
 And here’s why you should consider this practice if your baby has eczema.
-One study found that when parents applied virgin coconut oil twice daily – once immediately after a warm bath and then again at night – for 8 weeks, it resulted in a 68% improvement in eczema.
-This was 30% better than treating the babies with mineral oil.
+One study found that when parents applied virgin coconut oil twice daily – once immediately after a warm bath and then again at night – for

 If you suspect eczema or spot its symptoms in your baby, be sure to see a doctor for a confirmed diagnosis.
 It’s also important to keep your doctor informed about any natural or alternative remedies you’re likely to try.

 Coconut oil can also be used as a moisturizer to help keep your baby’s skin from drying out.
 Another reason to check out coconut oil?
 Research indicates that massaging with it can improve growth and weight gain in premature babies.
 Do keep in mind, though, that some babies may be allergic to coconut oil.
 So, it’s always best to rule out an allergy with a patch test before use.3 4